The College of Business works closely with our partner school in Dalian, China and

 will influence the students selected to serve as a TA.

-and ends at the conclusion of final exam week (same as the Springfield campus).
-The
+at the conclusion of final exam week (same as the Springfield campus).
+A summer intersession